Passenger Ship Website - www.simplonpc.co.uk - Simplon Postcards Home - Recent Updates - Search - Copyright Information - Contact Simplon

 Built: 1937 - 34 gross tons - 56 ft long - 100 passengers

 Queen of Falmouth was built as the Maid of Bute in 1937 and served at Rothesay.
-She is the sister of the Queen of the Fal, and it quite remarkable that they should both meet again on the Fal after so many years and with such similar names.
-After service as Maid of Bute she became the Maid of the Forth running on the Forth and at Southend before coming to the Fal for the Pill family in 1998 and receiving her current name.
+She is the sister of the Queen of the Fal, and it quite remarkable that they should both meet again on the Fal after so many years, and with such similar names.
+After service as Maid of Bute she became the Maid of the Forth, running on the Forth and at Southend before coming to the Fal for the Pill family in 1998 and receiving her current name.
 She spent one year in Plymouth 2000 with K.J.Bridge and passed to Cornwall Ferries in 2003.
-Completely rebuilt 2004 and now on St Mawes Ferry.
+Completely rebuilt 2004 and since then on the St Mawes Ferry with Cornwall Ferries.

-Queen of Falmouth leaving St Mawes for the Prince of Wales Pier
+Queen of Falmouth in Cornwall Ferries ownership on passage to St Mawes from the Prince of Wales Pier

 Photo: © Ian Boyle, 23rd July 2008